 During his 1492 voyage, Columbus found “wonderful arrangements of nets” in the homes of native peoples in modern-day Cuba.
 This marks the earliest known appearance of the hammock in our written record.

-5. Failing to match colors with the foliage.
+5. Failing to match the surrounding foliage

 We spend a lot of time talking (arguing) about what’s “best.”

 Bargain-hunters want the best price.
 NASCAR drivers, the best time.
 We can’t just have friends – we need to single out a best friend.
 “Best” is a slippery term, but one that at times can preoccupy every part of our lives.

 Secondhand Wisdom is a continuing series where I share unique insights from my conversations with a hammock industry veteran.

 We recently sat down with a hammock expert with 30+ years of experience in the industry to talk about the wooden bars used on most rope hammocks.